The Covenant at Murray Mansion

 You can see my first wedding reception captured at this gorgeous wedding venue in this blog post.
 I was fortunate to have time with the wedding party prior to the reception to capture a wide variety of photos of them inside the mansion.

 It was a LONG wait before I had been able to return to The Covenant for another wedding, and it was absolutely worth the wait.
-Sarah and Mikey's wedding was incredible.
+Sara and Mikey's wedding was incredible.
 They said their I do's in the Covenant, had photos taken on the grounds and in the Mansion, all while the amazing staff turned the ceremony location into a gorgeous reception hall for the celebration!
 Their wedding photo slideshow is available here.

 Two weeks later, I was blessed to capture Jordyn & Jordan's wedding & reception both held at the Covenant at Murray Mansion in Racine as well.
 Another gorgeous day, with a beautiful slice of golden hour for some couple portraits.
 You can see their wedding slideshow here.